 - Zone-II: Other parts of the country.

-Earthquake UPSC Topic include details such as magnitude scale, causes, types, etc. Earthquake In UPSC is an important topic for the upcoming IAS Exam.
-It is a part of geography syllabus for UPSC and can be asked in both UPSC Prelims and the mains.
+The topic of Earthquake, along with their types and causes, is an important topic for the upcoming IAS Exam.
+It is a part of the Geography syllabus for UPSC and can be asked in both UPSC Prelims and Mains.